Powerful Video Landing Page Tips And Examples

 The next page is where you can fully customize your channel information: add and edit the description, channel art, manage the layout.
 To start creating your playlist, navigate to “Playlists” in the menu on the right and select “New playlist.”

 Upon clicking the button, you will be prompted to name your playlist and select the privacy setting.
 Allowed character limit is 150 characters.
 However, search engines crop out the results after 70 characters.
 In case you want to target any keywords to optimize your playlist for search engines, make sure to include them in the first 70 characters.
-For more information on YouTube playlist optimization, have a look at our article.

 After typing in the name and choosing the privacy setting, click “Create.”
 Don’t worry about the title or setting much now — you can always edit them later.